 Click the Signup button on your signup page.
 You may see the entire form highlighted rather than just the button.
 Don’t worry!
 This means we are picking up the form submission rather than a click on the signup button.

-*If you have a signup page vs. a signup modal, you should also define an event for viewing the signup page.
+*If you have a signup page vs. a signup modal, you should also label an event for viewing the signup page.

 Analyzing the Data

 Now we’re ready to analyze the marketing funnel.
 Within Heap, navigate to Analyze > Funnel.
 Select your three (or four events) and click View results to get the drop-off between each step in the funnel.